xw3.org:/blog/../

 My homepage uses much more code than xw3.org, mostly for building the site, but every line is compatible with xw3.
 I would say, xw3 is more based on hanez.org and not the other way around.

-xw3 is more a project that shows how I build my homepage in a special way with the goal to make as efficient as possible when using as less as possible resources… :)
+xw3 is a project that shows how I build my homepage in a special way, with the goal to make it as efficient as possible when using as less as possible resources.

 /blog/2024/05/29/status/ 📌